-This not only applies to the GED Language Arts subtest, but it does to all four of the GED subtests.
+This does not only apply to the GED Language Arts subtest, but it does to all four of the GED subtests.

 It’s not only about reading and writing, but also about understanding the questions correctly, fully, and quickly, which is key as the GED® test is pretty time-pressured.
 BestGEDClasses’ free GED online classes offer the support you need to pass the GED test quickly.

 Having a well-rounded vocabulary will definitely help you get through difficult literary passages, and also, writing your essay will be a breeze!